sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 This is a bit difficult to describe.

 You know how with OOP we think of objects as though they are simulating a real-life thing?
-E.g. we have a `Car` class that represents a car, or a `Person` class that represents information and about a person and what they can do.
+E.g. we have a `Car` class that represents a car, or a `Person` class that represents information about a person and what they can do.

 I'll try to use that spirit to explain separation of concerns.